History of Cameroon: Presidency of Paul Biya (1982–present)

 On 30 June 1975, Paul Biya, a long-serving bureaucrat and administrator in the Ahidjo government, was appointed Prime Minister.
-On November 4, 1982, Ahidjo resigned as president and Biya was his legal successor.
-Many observers were surprised, as Biya is a Christian from the south while Ahidjo was a Muslim from the North and Ahidjo was only 59 years old.
-However, Ahidjo did not resign his role as leader of the governing party, and many speculated that he hoped Biya would be a figurehead, or perhaps even a temporary caretaker, as Ahidjo was rumored to be ill and receiving medical care in France.
+On 4 November 1982, Ahidjo resigned as president and was succeeded by Biya under the constitution.
+Many observers were surprised, as Biya was a Christian from the south while Ahidjo was 59 years old and a Muslim from the north.
+However, Ahidjo did not resign from his role as leader of the governing party, and many speculated that he hoped Biya would be a figurehead, or perhaps even a temporary caretaker, as Ahidjo was rumored to be ill and receiving medical care in France.

 Rift and coup attempt

-Despite previous good relations, in 1983 a rift was apparent between Biya and Ahidjo.
+Despite previous good relations, in 1983 signs of a rift became apparent between Biya and Ahidjo.
 Ahidjo left for France and publicly accused Biya of abuse of power.
-Ahidjo sought to use his continuing control over the party apparatus to sideline Biya, by causing the party, not the President to set the government's agenda.
+Ahidjo sought to use his continuing control over the party apparatus to sideline Biya, by causing the party, not the president to set the government's agenda.
 However, at the party conference in September, Biya was elected to lead the party and Ahidjo resigned.
 In January 1984, Biya was elected president of the country, running unopposed.
 In February, two senior officials were arrested and, along with Ahidjo who was tried in absentia alongside them.

 On April 6, 1984, supporters of Ahidjo attempted a coup d'état, led by the Republican Guard, an elite force recruited by Ahidjo, mainly from the north.
 The Republican Guard under Colonel Saleh Ibrahim took control of the Yaounde airport, national radio station, and other key points around the capital.
 However, Biya was able to hole up in the presidential palace with his bodyguard until troops from outside the capital were able to retake control within two days.
 Ahidjo denied knowledge or responsibility for the coup attempt but was widely viewed as behind it.